econreadinggroup/econreadinggroup.github.io/README.md

 - Bi-weekly on Mondays at 7 p.m.
 GMT+3.

 #### Location:
 - Zoom.
-See my email for all Zoom meetings information (e.g. meeting links, authentication details, etc.).
+See my email for all meetings information (e.g. meeting links, authentication details, etc.).

 #### Language:
 - Communication and discussion are held in Russian.
 All materials for the course are in English.